2019 Best Online Colleges for Forensic Psychology Degrees

 Online degree programs in forensic psychology explore social and behavioral science and the relationships between psychology and the criminal justice system.
 They are available at the bachelor's, master's, and doctoral level, with certificate-level programs available in related disciplines.
-Master's level students will find strong choices on our list of the best online master's degrees in forensic psychology.
+Master's level students will find strong choices on our list of the best online master's degrees in forensic psychology, ranked based on tuition costs and alumni salaries reported by PayScale.
 Graduates of these degree programs may pursue a variety of careers in psychology clinics or the criminal justice system.

 For the best educational and professional outcomes, prospective online forensic psychology students should seek out programs offered by an accredited school.
 In addition to researching accreditation, students should look up licensure requirements for forensic psychologists before enrolling in a degree program.

-2018 Best Online Schools Offering a Master's in Forensic Psychology
+2019 Best Online Colleges Offering a Master's in Forensic Psychology